OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_Mass_Assignment.md

 Spring MVC allows to automatically bind user input into object.
 Identify the controllers that handle dispositive requests (e.g. find the occurences of `@RequestMapping`) then verify if controls are in place (both on the controller or on the involved models).
 Limitations on the exploitation of the mass assignment can be, for example, in the form of:

-- list of bindlable fields (white-list) via `setAllowedFields` method of the `DataBinder` class (e.g. `binder.setAllowedFields(["username","password","email"])`)
+- list of bindlable fields (whitelist) via `setAllowedFields` method of the `DataBinder` class (e.g. `binder.setAllowedFields(["username","password","email"])`)
-- list of non-bindlable fields (black-list) via `setDisallowedFields` method of the `DataBinder` class (e.g. `binder.setDisallowedFields(["isAdmin"])`)
+- list of non-bindlable fields (blacklist) via `setDisallowedFields` method of the `DataBinder` class (e.g. `binder.setDisallowedFields(["isAdmin"])`)

 It is also advisable to pay attention to the use of the `@ModelAttribute` annotation that allows to specify a different name/key.

 #### PHP

 Laravel Eloquent ORM provides a `create` method which allows to automatically assign attributes.
-However, latest versions of Eloquent ORM provide a default protection against mass assignment vulnerabilities requiring to explicitly specify attributes that can be assigned automatically (white-list approach), through the `$fillable` array, or attributes that have to be protected (black-list approach), trough the `$guarded` array.
+However, latest versions of Eloquent ORM provide a default protection against mass assignment vulnerabilities requiring to explicitly specify attributes that can be assigned automatically (whitelist), through the `$fillable` array, or attributes that have to be protected (blacklist), trough the `$guarded` array.
 Therefore by analyzing the models (classes that extend the `Model` class) it is possible to identify which attributes are allowed or denied and therefore point out potential vulnerabilities.

 #### .NET